hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 ## Bastardise your installation with multilib

-`slackpkg+` can enable multilib and keep it updated easily.
+`slackpkg+` can enable `multilib` and keep it updated easily.
 Download the latest [slackpkg+](http://sourceforge.net/projects/slackpkgplus/files/) package.
 Install from the cli in the same directory as the downloaded file with:

 ```
 installpkg slackpkg+version.txz
 ```

+At the time of writing, the README says it is possible to use the script `/usr/doc/slackpkg+-*/setupmultilib.sh`.
+I don't recommend this script, as it doesn't set multilib repo as the priority, which will cause problems.

-Edit `/etc/slackpkg/slackpkgplus.conf`:
+Instead, manually edit `/etc/slackpkg/slackpkgplus.conf`:

 ```
 # Uncomment (and keep it first in the list)